Sourdough Pumpernickel Bread

 If you don’t have one, check out my post to learn How to Make a Sourdough Starter.
 Then check out my system to Feed and Maintain Sourdough Starter.

-Rye Bread is made with some proportion of Rye Flour, often mixed with wheat flour for structure.
+Rye bread is made with some proportion of rye flour, often blended with wheat flour for structure and lift.

-In my research I found old recipes that use left over bits of bread as a basis for a new loaf of bread.
+In my research, I found old recipes that use leftover bits of bread as the basis for a new loaf.
 Waste not, want not, right?
-I could see that toasted bread crumbs would add an interesting texture and deep flavor to pumpernickel bread.
+I could see that toasted bread crumbs would add interesting texture and deep flavor to pumpernickel bread.

-I settled on a combination of coffee, barley malt syrup, cocoa and toasted bread crumbs to deepen the color of the loaf.
-These ingredients contribute a really interesting bitter/sweet flavor to the bread.
+I settled on a combination of coffee, barley malt syrup, cocoa, and toasted bread crumbs to deepen the color of the loaf.
+These ingredients contribute a balanced bitter-sweet note rather than sweetness.

-Sourdough pumpernickel bread recipes use anywhere from just a hint of rye flour, to all rye flour, and every combination in between.
+Sourdough pumpernickel bread recipes range from just a hint of rye flour to all-rye loaves, with every combination in between.

 Without gluten from wheat flour, the loaf would be too dense.
-There are some traditional European all-rye pumpernickel loaves that are super concentrated and very, very dense.
-They’re interesting in and of themselves, but that’s not the type of pumpernickel I was going for.
+There are traditional European all-rye pumpernickel loaves that are super concentrated and very, very dense.
+They’re interesting in their own right, but that’s not the style I was aiming for here.

 Ingredients